AgataSobczyk/Portfolio/README.md

 # PORTFOLIO
 ## ABOUT ME
-I am young student with many technical skills.
-I am very motivated to become QA
+I am a junior software tester.
+I have well-developed interpersonal skills.
+I am communicative.
+I like working with people, both on the customer side and on the team.
+I am an attentive listener, I can build a multidimensional perspective, but in the same time I pay attention to details.
+I am looking for a job where I can spread my wings and use my predisposition.

 ## TOOLS
 * Jira
 * TestLink